 The theme of the 8WCCA aims to highlight that CA is the only ecological and regenerative agricultural model able to bring together the profitability of farmers and the environmental protection while offering ecosystem services, climate change mitigation and adaptability and satisfying the demands of civil society.
 This will be elaborated and discussed through technical presentations on the following four sub-themes:

 - Sub-theme 1: Successful experiences and learnings from Conservation Agriculture worldwide

-- Sub-theme 2: Farm and ecosystem level benefits of CA systems to society and environment
+- Sub-theme 2: Farm and ecosystem level benefits of CA systems to farmers, society and environment

 - Sub-theme 3: Mainstreaming of CA with national policy and institutional support and for global governance to support national and international needs and commitments

 - Sub-theme 4: Promoting CA-based knowledge and innovation systems and information sharing and communication